 Chrome Browser – Google (Free)

-One of the newest browsers available is Chrome Beta from Google.
-The browser is available for Android 4 and above (Ice Cream Sandwich).
+The browser is available for Android 4 and above.
 The browser works very well and looks great on my tablet.
 The main draw is its ability to sync to your desktop.
 If you sign-in to Chrome, it will automatically sync your bookmarks.
 The other main feature of Chrome is tabbed browsing and the ability to swipe to switch tabs.

-In general Chrome is very basic.
-There are not a lot of options to it.
+In general Chrome is very basic, there are not a lot of options to it.
 All you really need to do it sign-in and go.
 The browser does allow voice search, bookmarking, private browsing, send pages from your desktop to Android, and the ability to see which devices have synced in Google Chrome.
-The one thing it does not have yet is Flash support.

 All of the browsers listed here represent nice alternatives to the basic stock Android browser.
 The use of add-ons, tabbed browsing, and desktop sync are welcome additions and it will be interesting to see how the browsers continue to evolve.
 There are many other browsers out there; which would you recommend?